vekamo/mwc-wallet/doc/atomic_swaps.md

 Command 'swap' completed
 ```

-* Buyer starting atomic swap trade in atomatic mode with a `swap --autoswap` command.
-Please specify enough transaction fee
+* If the Buyer agrees with the Swap offer, he can start the atomic swap trade in atomatic mode with a `swap --autoswap` command.
-for refund transaction, so it will not stuck in the memory pool.
+Please specify a big enough transaction fee for the redeem transaction to ensure it will not get stuck in the memory pool. <br>
+Keep in mind, **if your redeem transaction is stuck in the memory pool, the Seller will be able to get all the coins**.

 ```
 mwc-wallet> swap --autoswap --method mwcmqs --dest xmgHFXM1ryJ1ug7kGPsjmDj8Gd7XC18cfhQ8n8uyjxL3JzAq9r73 --buyer_refund_address mjdcskZm4Kimq7yzUGLtzwiEwMdBdTa3No --secondary_fee 30 -i 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5